CsoundQt/CsoundQt/BUILDING.md

 To build **CsoundQt** you need [**Qt**](http://qt-project.org/) (version 4.8 or 5.0+).
 The [**libsndfile**](http://www.mega-nerd.com/libsndfile/) library will allow recording the realtime output of Csound to a file.
 From version 0.7 onwards, CsoundQt can be built with [PythonQt](http://pythonqt.sourceforge.net/) support.
 Global MIDI I/O and control of the CsoundQt widgets can also be enabled through the [RtMidi](http://www.music.mcgill.ca/~gary/rtmidi/) library.

 The easiest way to build CsoundQt is to open its qcs.pro file in **QtCreator** and build it there (A step-by-step instruction [**here**](https://github.com/CsoundQt/CsoundQt/wiki)).
 You can download and install Qt development kit (including QtCreator and all necessary libraries) from [QT page](http://www.qt.io/download-open-source/).
 It is recommended to use **Qt 5.3 or newer**, to be able to use CsoundQt's **Virtual Midi Keyboard**.

+_NB!
+A word about Qt versions: PythonQt does not support Qt 5.6 yet.
+If you want to build with PythonQt support, use **Qt 5.5.1** on Linux and Windows, **Qt 5.4.2** on OSX (5.5 has a bug for OSX that does not let resize floating panels (like widgets' panel))._

 CsoundQt uses qmake to build, so you can build on the **command line** with: